Mike Nixon

 Michael Regis Nixon (November 21, 1911 – September 22, 2000) was an American football player, coach and scout.
 His most prominent positions were as head coach of the National Football League (NFL)'s Washington Redskins and Pittsburgh Steelers.

 Early life

-The son of an immigrant coal miner, Mike was born and raised in the Pittsburgh area community of Masontown, Pennsylvania, and attended the University of Pittsburgh, where he played three seasons under the legendary Jock Sutherland, including action in the 1933 Rose Bowl.
+The son of an immigrant coal miner, Nixon was born and raised in the Pittsburgh area community of Masontown, Pennsylvania, and attended the University of Pittsburgh, where he played three seasons under the legendary Jock Sutherland, including action in the 1933 Rose Bowl.
 At Pitt, he won All-America recognition as a running back, while also working summers in the same coal mines as his father.
 He then advanced to the NFL, but played just one season with the Steelers in 1935 before entering the coaching fraternity at his alma mater the next year.

 During this same period, he also played third base in minor league baseball's Southern Association, while seeking other coaching opportunities.
 When Sutherland resigned on March 6, 1939, Nixon stayed on for a year before joining Bill Kern's staff at West Virginia University.